-- Your pet must be vaccinated for rabies between 30 days and 12 months prior to entry into the country.
+Dogs and cats entering Tonga must be vaccinated for rabies between 21 days and 12 months prior to entering the country.

 Whenever you travel to a foreign country like Tonga, it is always advisable to carry some form of identification indicating ownership of your pet.

-Other Animals: Birds, invertebrates, tropical fish, reptiles, amphibia, mammals such as rodents and rabbits are not subject to requirements of rabies vaccination, but may have to meet other requirements and should have a health certificate to enter Tonga.
+Birds, invertebrates, tropical fish, reptiles, amphibia, mammals such as rodents and rabbits are not subject to requirements of rabies vaccination, but may have to meet other requirements and should have a health certificate to enter Tonga if it is permitted.
 Pet owners are strongly advised to seek further information from the relevant authority of their country and/or that of the country of destination.